turian/replicate_arxiv_llm_text/README.md

 - **Glitches in Our Code:**
   - The heuristic for finding the main TeX file may fail if the paper's structure is unconventional.
-  - Users may need to adjust their submissions or specify the main file manually if the model cannot automatically determine the main file.
+  - Users may need to adjust their submissions or ensure their arXiv submission contains a uniquely identifiable main TeX file.

 - **Glitches in `latexpand`:**
   - Special environments or macros may not be expanded as expected.